-- HY-BF1: VM Process Isolation Scheduling of VMs for execution, management of the application processes running in VMs (e.g., CPU and memory management), and context switching between various processor states during the running of applications in VMs - HY-BF2: Devices Emulation & Access Control Emulating all network and storage (block) devices expected by different native drivers in VMs and mediating access to physical devices by different VMs - HY-BF3: Execution of Privileged Operations for Guest VMs Certain operations invoked by Guest OSs, because of their privileged nature, may have to be executed by the hypervisor instead of being executed directly on host hardware. - HY-BF4: VM Lifecycle Management This involves all functions from creation and management of VM images, control of VM states (Start, Pause, Stop, etc.), VM migration, VM monitoring and policy enforcement. - HY-BF5: Management of Hypervisor- This involves defining some artifacts and setting values for various configuration parameters in hypervisor software modules including those for configuration of a Virtual Network inside the hypervisor.
+- HY-BF1: VM Process Isolation Scheduling of VMs for execution, Management of the application processes running in VMs such as CPU and Memory Management, context switching between various processor states during the running of applications in VMs, etc. If DMA capable devices are used in the hypervisor host, memory access to those devices need to be controlled as well.
+However, this function is considered under HY-BF2 since it pertains to devices mediation. - HY-BF2: Devices Mediation & Access Control Mediates access to all devices (e.g., Network Interface Card (NIC), storage device such as IDE drive, etc.) - HY-BF3: Direct Execution of commands from Guest VMs Certain commands from Guest OSs are executed directly by the hypervisor instead of being triggered through interrupts and context switching.
+This function applies to hypervisors that have implemented para-virtualization instead of full virtualization. - HY-BF1: VM Process Isolation Scheduling of VMs for execution, management of the application processes running in VMs (e.g., CPU and memory management), and context switching between various processor states during the running of applications in VMs - HY BF2: Devices Emulation & Access Control Emulating all network and storage (block) devices expected by different native drivers in VMs and mediating access to physical devices by different VMs - HY BF3: Execution of Privileged Operations for Guest VMs Certain operations invoked by Guest OSs, because of their privileged nature, may have to be executed by the hypervisor instead of being executed directly on host hardware. - HY-BF4: VM Lifecycle Management This involves all functions from creation and management of VM images, control of VM states (Start, Pause, Stop, etc.), VM migration, VM monitoring and policy enforcement. - HY-BF5: Management of Hypervisorhypervisor platform- This involves defining some artifacts and setting values for various configuration parameters in hypervisor software modules including those for configuration of a Virtual Network inside the hypervisor.